Quinlivan Net-Zero Energy House

 - Use high-performance windows and doors.

-Within this exterior envelope, a continuous air barrier is being provided with a layer of oriented strand board, where all seams and joints are taped to avoid air exfiltration/infiltration.
-Special attention is required at the foundation, at door and window openings, and at the juncture with the roof to avoid thermal bridges.
+Within this exterior envelope, a continuous air barrier was created with a layer of oriented strand board, where all seams and joints were taped to avoid air exfiltration/infiltration.
+In addition, a continuous liquid-applied air barrier was used.
+Special attention was required at the foundation, at door and window openings, and at the juncture with the roof to avoid thermal bridges.

 Because of the site’s location in a warm, humid climate, the vapor barrier is pushed outward in the wall assembly to prevent the migration of moisture-laden air into the wall assembly and/or into the conditioned space of the structure.
 This helps avoid condensation within the wall cavity.